kado24mv-star/kado24-platform/backend/services/auth-service/README.md

 - OTP codes are returned in development mode for easy testing
 - In production, OTP should be sent via SMS gateway
-- JWT secret must be changed in production
+- OAuth2 uses RSA key pairs (auto-generated, no secret needed)
 - All passwords are hashed using BCrypt (strength 10)
 - Phone numbers must be in format: +855XXXXXXXX (Cambodia)

 ## 🔗 Dependencies

 - common-lib (DTOs, exceptions, utilities)
-- security-lib (JWT, password encoding)
+- security-lib (OAuth2, password encoding)
 - kafka-lib (event publishing)
 - Spring Boot 3.2+
 - PostgreSQL 17